-To use scales successfully you need to swap scale every time the chord change.
-Many guitar players don’t do this, instead, they pick just one that ‘kind of works’ and ignore the chord progression beneath.
+To use scales successfully you need to swap scale every time the chord changes.
+Many guitar players don’t do this, instead, they pick just one that “kind of works” and ignore the chord progression beneath.

-This is called using a ‘blanket scale’ and means that they’ve set themselves up for a lifetime of guessing what notes will work.
+This is called using a “blanket scale” and means that they’ve set themselves up for a lifetime of guessing what notes will work.

-The listener always hears melodies in relation to the chords so even if you don’t think you do it, it is still happening.
-The scale always does change with the chords.
+The listener always hears melodies in relation to the chords so even if you don’t think you do it, it is still happening – the scale always does change with the chords.

-Therefore it is in your best interest to get so good at playing scales that you can swap them as the chords move along.
+Since scales do change when the chord change, whether you like it or not, it is in your best interest to get so good at playing scales that you can swap them as the chords move along.

 Every pentatonic scale shape can be directly linked to a barre chord shape.
 As there are only five minor and five major shapes to learn, this won’t take long.